doylek1/ResGuides-NLTK/examples.md

-# Longitudinal detection of dementia
+# Longitudinal study of lexical and syntactic changes in language

 > Longitudinal detection of dementia through lexical and syntactic changes in writing: a case study of three British novelists \(Le et al. 2011\)